KenzokensTss/Adminpbusterv4/README.md

 ## Description

 **AdminPBuster** is a Red Teaming Recon tool to find hidden admin panels on web applications using brute-forcing.
-Instead of bundling a static wordlist and bloating the tool, it **fetches an updated admin panel wordlist** directly from our GitHub repository (or optionally, uses a local wordlist provided by you).
+Instead of bundling a static wordlist, it **fetches an updated admin panel wordlist** directly from the original GitHub repository (or optionally, uses a local wordlist provided by you).

 - This keeps the tool **lightweight** and **easy to maintain**.
-- Whenever we update the hosted wordlist, **the tool automatically benefits**, without needing to update the script itself.
+- Whenever the hosted wordlist is updated, **the tool automatically benefits**.

-**Key technical goodies:**
+**Key technical goodies (v4 Mod):**
 - Multithreaded scanning using Python's native `requests` library
 - Flexible protocol handling (`--http` or default `https`)
 - Flexible domain handling (`--no-www` flag)
 - Real redirect following (`allow_redirects=True`)
 - No proxychains/Tor dependency
-- Optional randomized User-Agent headers (`-ua`) to simulate real traffic
+- Optional randomized User-Agent headers (`-ua`)
 - Optional custom wordlist (`-w`)
 - Optional custom status code reporting (`--status-codes`)